immortaleeb/ecommerce-app/docs/Architecture.md

 - OrderId: A value class representing the unique identifier of an order

 This module helps avoid circular dependencies between functional modules by extracting common domain concepts into a separate module that can be depended on by multiple modules.

-## Command Execution

-Commands are executed through a unified command executor in the main module:
-- DelegatingCommandExecutor: Routes commands to the appropriate module-specific executor based on the command type
-  - OrderingCommands are routed to the OrderingCommandExecutor
-  - ShippingCommands are routed to the ShippingCommandExecutor